 However, if your business is growing (and you want to continue growing) no other planning software allows companies to scale as efficiently as an ERP.
 While they are expensive and take a fair amount of time to deploy, the benefits they offer cannot be matched.

-Sana is not an ERP.
-Sana is an e-commerce solution that integrates with your ERP.
-With Sana, you enjoy seamless integration between your ERP and your web store.
+Sana Commerce is not an ERP, but is an e-commerce solution that integrates with your ERP.
+With Sana Commerce, you get seamless integration between your ERP and your web store.